-The Library is seeking applications for the position of Senior Library Specialist to work in the Technical Services department.
+The Library is seeking applications for the position of Senior Library Specialist - Technical Services.
 The successful candidates will perform skilled tasks in Technical Services in support of the Library's mission.
 The Senior.
-Library Specialist acquires and processes informational materials for the Brown University Library, describes the intellectual content and attributes of the Libraryâ™s information resources, effectively organizes these resources for best use by specific fields of study and performs functions related to the maintenance of bibliographic, holdings, order, and authority records in the Libraryâ™s online library system(s).
+Library Specialist - Technical Services acquires and processes informational materials for the Brown University Library, describes the intellectual content and attributes of the Libraryâ™s information resources, effectively organizes these resources for best use by specific fields of study and performs functions related to the maintenance of bibliographic, holdings, order, and authority records in the Libraryâ™s online library system(s).

 This is a full-time position working Monday â“Friday as a member of the Libraryâ™s bargaining unit staff.

 Typical Duties and Responsibilities:

 Serves as liaison with subject specialists and library users on matters regarding the acquisition of, and access to library materials